Thakurgaon University

 Thakurgaon University is a public university in Thakurgaon District.
 It is the second general University in Rangpur Division after Begum Rokeya University, Rangpur.
 It is the 51st Public University in Bangladesh.
+An 86-acre plot of land at Maheshali in No. 10 Jamalpur Union, under Sadar Upazila of Thakurgaon District, has been finalized for the university.

 History

-In October 2023, parliament passed the Thakurgaon University Act, 2023 to establish a university in Thakurgaon District.
+Students and members of civil society first began campaigning for a public university in Thakurgaon in 1996.
+The movement later regained momentum in 2013.